brackeen/glfm/tests/README.md

 The scripts to build the GLFM examples allow compilation warnings, but fail if deprecated functions are used.

-The scripts work on macOS and Linux.
+The scripts work on Linux, macOS, and Windows (tested with git-bash/MINGW64).
+CMake is required.

 When running `build_all.sh`, GLFM is conditionally built for each target platform based on the tools installed: